aloisdeniel/aloisdeniel.github.io/_posts/2018-01-20-flutter-introduction.md

 ### Can I have a look to an app developped with it?

-Go have a see at the [Flutter Gallery app](https://play.google.com/store/apps/details?id=io.flutter.gallery&hl=fr) which demonstrate many components.
+Go have a see at the [Flutter Gallery app](https://play.google.com/store/apps/details?id=io.flutter.gallery&hl=fr) which shows off many components.

-There is also the [Hamilton app](https://play.google.com/store/apps/details?id=com.hamilton.app&hl=fr) (*I'm not a big fan of the design choices, but anyway, alook at how smooth it is*).
+There is also the [Hamilton app](https://play.google.com/store/apps/details?id=com.hamilton.app&hl=fr) (*I'm not a big fan of the design choices, but anyway, look at how smooth it is*).

 Stay tuned, I should also publish an app made with the tools soon!